 My racing mates were very competitive; many were from Wall Street and they wanted to win at all costs.
 There were a few incidents of over powered sails, an accidental-gybe, and one collision that de-masted two boats at the starting line as J24 “captains” jostled for position just after the one minute cannon signal.

-This was competitive sailing; I usually came home from races covered in bruises.
+This was competitive sailing; I usually came home from races covered in bruises slamming onto the deck to avoid swinging booms.
 While it was interesting and mostly fun, one summer of the MYC was enough.
-I clearly was not the competitive type the MYC attracted.
+I clearly was not the competitive type that the MYC attracted.

 Besides, TIP was pregnant.